 Interview: The Importance of Transmediality and Europe's Innovation Drive in Media

 The focus on transmedia storytelling between movies and games specifically comes at a perfect time, in the wake of video game adaptations like Arcane, The Witcher or The Last of Us becoming huge successes.
-It has also piqued the interest of the European Union, with the Creative Europe Media program being a funding pool for both film and game makers and innovation, under which transmedia certainly falls, a regular target of Europe’s funding initiatives.
+It is also the focus of the Creative Europe Media program being a funding pool for both film and game makers and innovation, under which transmedia certainly falls.

 In light of the focus day, we have talked to the two organisations making it happen, as well well as with the Creative Europe Desk in Munich about how the EU is taking part.
 Lena Fischer is Sub-Project Lead of Integrated Production Management, Deputy Overall Project Lead at CreatiF Center, HFF Munich and a familiar face to GamesMarkt readers: She had been at Bavarian funding agency Games/Bavaria for many years before.
 Gerhard Maier is Artistic Director of Seriencamp Festival and Seriencamp Conference and involved in the organisation of the Festival of Future Storytellers.
 Ewa Szurogajlo is Funding Consultant at Creative Europe Desk Munich.